 |Jetsetter TSA Compliant Corkscrew||4.2||6.7 x 2.3 x 1.2||• Provides jointed leverage for very easy opening|

 • Likely to be inspected, but but ultimately accepted for American airport carry-ons

 How to Open Wine WITHOUT a Corkscrew in an Emergency

 Put the wine bottle in a sink and put a towel over the spoon as you force the cork into the bottle.
 Do this little by little; however, you’ll likely spill a bit of wine.
-In the many times I’ve done this, I’ve only had a bottle explode once.
+In the years preceding my purchase of the tool we now recommend, I did it this way many times, and only had a bottle explode once.